Lebkuchengewürz (German Gingerbread Spice)

 And of course you’re not just limited to Indian food, these spices are super duper versatile.
 Just type in their names one at a time into the search box above or Google them and see what you find!

-Which Spices Are in Lebkuchengewürz?
+What Spices Are in Lebkuchengewürz?

 Some of these spices you can find in your local grocery stores but many you won’t.
 Most good health food stores will though.
 And again, if at all possible go for the whole spices so you can grind your own for better flavor.

 If you don’t have a well-stocked health store nearby, Amazon is a great place to find all of these spices and at a reasonable cost.
 You can buy pre-ground but I always buy whole spices and grind them myself in a coffee/spice grinder for a far superior flavor for any dish I’m making.
-Here’s what you’ll need (and don’t cut corners and leave anything out because each of these spices plays an important role).
+Here’s what you’ll need (and don’t cut corners and leave anything out because each of these spices plays an important role):

 Lebkuchengewürz Recipe